openremote/documentation/docs/user-guide/deploying/balena-deployment.md

 # Required tooling

-I recommend going through the [balena CLI masterclass](https://docs.balena.io/learn/more/masterclasses/cli-masterclass/).
+We recommend going through the [balena CLI masterclass](https://docs.balena.io/learn/more/masterclasses/cli-masterclass/).

 To manually manage the devices using the terminal, install ``balena-cli`` to your machine.
 You can use the CLI to perform the same actions as with BalenaCloud.
 Specifically, you can ``push`` a new release to a device.
 This is what